NathanVaughn/nathanv.me/content/work-experience/michaels-energy/index.md

 I was assigned approximately 3600 devices in southeast Iowa to inspect.
 I was totally on my own the entire summer.
-At every single house, I would knock on the door to let the customer know I was there, then find the device(s) and ensure that their status lights showed they were operating correctly, and log this in a database.
+At every single house, I would knock on the door to let the customer know why I was there, then find the device(s) and ensure that their status lights showed they were operating correctly, and log this in a database.

 As most of my job was the